Monday, September 08, 2014

 Up the road ahead I saw a big J. C. Penney department store.
 Between shivers, I resolved not to skimp on their best thermal underwear, and didn't.

+The additional expense doomed me to weeks of eating hot soup and soda crackers, but I added a good windbreaker over my shirt and sweater while I was in there.
 Months later, the extra holes punched into my belt to shorten it became a matter of some pride.
 And I had learned the secret that the billion-dollar weight-loss industry didn't want anyone to know: eat less and you'll lose weight.
 Guaranteed.

 All warmed up and brazen in my new thermal armor, and then hit with a shot of adrenalin when the engine fired up, nothing made more sense than heading northwest toward Bemidji, then to Fargo, North Dakota, and beyond that into the northern plains.